 - Stay indoors and away from windows.

 - Unplug sensitive electrical devices like computers, televisions and video recorders.

 - Listen to your radio for weather updates.

 - Don’t use a landline telephone during an electrical storm (Source: NSW SES)

-If you are caught outside during storm
+If you are caught outside during a storm

 - Get inside a vehicle or building if possible.

 - If no shelter is available, crouch down, with your feet close together and head tucked in.

 - If in a group – spread out, keeping people several metres apart.